 The War Memorial of Korea

-Jongmyo Shrine is a Confucian royal shrine in Seoul that’s dedicated to the performance of memorial services during the Joseon Dynasty.
-A UNESCO World Heritage Site, this royal shrine houses the spirit tablets of the former kings and queens of the Joseon Dynasty.
+Jongmyo Shrine is a Confucian royal shrine for memorial services during the Joseon Dynasty.
+A UNESCO World Heritage Site, it houses the spirit tablets of the former kings and queens of the Joseon Dynasty.
 Cultural heritage festivals such as the Korean Royal Palace Culture Festival are also held in Jongmyo Shrine every year.
-Set within a five-minute walk from Jongno-sam-ga subway station, visitors are only allowed to enter the Jongmyo Shrine’s heritage area on guided tours (entrance fees are priced between 400 and 1, 000 won) while access to the interior of the buildings is strictly prohibited.
-Read More...

 You’re only allowed to enter the Jongmyo Shrine’s heritage area via guided tours (entrance fees are priced between 400 and 1, 000 won), while access to the shrine itself is strictly prohibited.
 Jongmyo Shrine is a 5-minute walk of Jongno-sam-ga subway station.
 Read More...

 - Opening Hours: Wednesday–Monday from 9am to 6.30pm (closed on Tuesdays)

 - Address: 157 Jong-ro, Jongno-gu, Seoul, South Korea

 Dongdaemun Market is one of South Korea’s largest wholesale and retail shopping districts.
 It has around 26 shopping malls, 30,000 speciality shops, and 50,000 manufacturers.
 Items range from textiles, clothes, shoes, and jewellery, to leather goods, toys, electronics, and office supplies.